-- Your spouse (but see Both spouses eligible below), or - Anyone whom you can claim as a dependent on your tax return.
+- Your spouse (but see Both spouses eligible below), - Anyone whom you can claim as a dependent on your tax return.
 (For children whose parents are divorced, see Children of divorced or separated parents, later.)

-However, anyone who has other specified coverage (defined later), is not a qualifying family member.
+However, anyone who has other specified coverage (defined later) is not a qualifying family member.

 Both spouses eligible.
-Your spouse is not treated as a qualifying family member if:
+Your spouse is not treated as a qualifying family member if all of the following are true.

-- You are married at the end of the year,
+- You are married at the end of the year.

-- You and your spouse are both eligible recipients during the year, and
+- You and your spouse are both eligible recipients during the year.

 - You file separate tax returns.